hotsphink/sfink-tools/mozilla.md

     % hg bzexport --new -C 'Core :: GC' -r :fitzgen -e --title 'Crashes on Wednesdays'

 because you don't have my fancy schmancy bzexport logic to automatically pick the component based on the files touched.
 Sorry about that; I'd have to do a bunch of cleanup to make that landable.
-More disappointments ahead.
+And these days it's be better to rely on the moz.build bug component info instead of crawling through history.

 Other useful flags are `--blocks`, `--depends`, `--cc`, and `--feedback`.
 Though I'll often fill those in when the editor pops up.

 Oh, by the way, if you're nervous about it automatically doing something stupid when you're first learning, run with `-i` aka `--interactive`.
 It will ask before doing each step.
-Nothing bad will happen if you ^C out in the middle of that (though it will have already done what you allowed it to do.)
+Nothing bad will happen if you ^C out in the middle of that (though it will have already done what you allowed it to do; it can't uncreate a bugzilla bug or whatever, so don't say yes until you mean it.)

 If I need to upload multiple patches, I'll update to each in turn (often using `hg next` and `hg prev`, which come with evolve) and run `hg bzexport` for each.